-On Solaris systems, UnboundID Directory Proxy Server automatically adds, if pre libumem.so to the LD_PRELOAD (and LD_PRELOAD_32 and LD_PRELOAD_64) environment variables so that the umem memory manager be automatically enabled.
-The Directory Proxy Server also uses priocntl, if p ent, to enable the fixed priority scheduler. ---
+On Solaris systems, UnboundID Directory Proxy Server automatically adds, if present, libumem.so to the LD PRELOAD (and LD PRELOAD 32 and Note LD_PRELOAD_64) environment variables so that the umem memory manager will be automatically enabled.
+The Directory Proxy Server also uses priocntl, if pres- ent, to enable the fixed priority scheduler.